 The Employer will continue current practices regarding salary assignments for represented individuals.

-5.4 Hours of Work and, Overtime
+5.4 Hours of Work and Overtime

 The University will assign the hours of work for overtime-eligible represented individuals.
 All hours worked in excess of forty (40) hours in a seven (7) day workweek constitutes overtime.
 Overtime hours will be compensated at a rate of one and one-half (1 ½) times the overtime-eligible represented individual’s regular rate of pay.